VSTOPIA/JS-Live-API/docs/04-The Live API.md

 ## Next Steps

-The “Generating MIDI Clips” tutorial covers how to algorithmically generate notes into a MIDI clip using the Live API.
+The “[Generating MIDI Clips](/JS-Live-API/docs/05-Generating%20MIDI%20Clips.html)” tutorial covers how to algorithmically generate notes into a MIDI clip using the Live API.

 Have feedback or questions?
-Email: adam@adammurray.link (check spam for replies)
+Email the developer: <a href="mailto:adam@adammurray.link">adam@adammurray.link</a> (check spam for replies)

 <p align="center">
   <img src="https://vstopia.com/VSTOPIA_MEDIA/VSTOPIA-max-for-live-logo.png" alt="VSTOPIA Max for Live" width="200" />